Once a contract is signed and sealed, it’s set in stone — or is it?

 An addendum to an employment contract offers an opportunity to remedy such omissions or to add new details to remedy clauses in the original contract that may have been contentious.

-An addendum could be added later that also includes other grounds for termination, such as gross misconduct, breach of contract by an employee, or scenarios where the company is suffering financially and has to make compulsory redundancies.
+An addendum could be added later that also includes other grounds for termination, such as gross misconduct, breach of contract by the employee, or scenarios where the company is suffering financially and has to make compulsory redundancies.

 2. Addendum to alter insurance coverage